-Claridge is proposing to develop the first phase of their subdivision within the Mer Bleue Urban Expansion Area that will consist of 644 dwelling units comprised of 274 single-detached dwellings and 370 standard townhouse units, two park blocks, three walkway blocks, one stormwater management facility block, two open space blocks for the McKinnon Creek Corridor, and two commercial blocks.
+Claridge is proposing to develop the first phase of their subdivision within the Mer Bleue Urban Expansion Area that will consist of 644 dwelling units comprised of 274 single-detached dwellings and 370 standard townhouse units, two blocks for future medium-density residential development, two park blocks, three walkway blocks, one stormwater management facility block, one open space block for the McKinnon Creek Corridor, and one commercial block.
 The proposed development will be served by a network of collector and local streets, sidewalks, cycle tracks through the community, and a multi-use pathway along the McKinnon Creek Corridor.